krnlde/dresscode/README.md

 For me _understanding_ was the most complicated part in programming.
 So I decided to save me some WTFs reading howtos & tutorials and better start over to make an **easy, clear and human-readable** framework built from the ground up - including all new features and technologies.
 No abbreviations.
 No "$v1, $v2, $v3" and [stuff](http://wikipedia.org/wiki/Anti-pattern).
 Read everything like a book.

 Starting with reading and observing other products I saw that many Content Management Systems and Frameworks lack in structured models and are being developed by many different programmers over many years - which means patchworked code and furthermore, inconsistencies.
-Plus, nearly every CMS uses [MySQL](http://wikipedia.org/wiki/MySQL) to store every kind of data.
+Plus, almost every CMS uses [MySQL](http://wikipedia.org/wiki/MySQL) to store every kind of data.
 In my opinion databases should only be used for huge loads of constantly changing and indexable data.
 MySQL is hard to understand and to handle [relational tables](http://dev.mysql.com/doc/refman/5.5/en/innodb-foreign-key-constraints.html).
 This is why mocovi is based on [W3C standards](http://www.w3.org/standards/xml/) ([XML](http://www.w3.org/TR/xml/) and [XSLT](http://www.w3.org/TR/xslt)) and programming design patterns (written in [PHP](http://www.php.net/)).

 ## Why [XML](http://wikipedia.org/wiki/XML) as data model